web3-wallet/web3-wallet/docs/wallet.md

 What is force disconnect?

-- force disconnect will actually disconnect the wallet.
+- force disconnect will actually disconnect the wallet from the dApp.
-- non-disconnect only reset the wallet store to it's initial state.
+- non-force disconnect only reset the wallet store to it's initial state.
+But behind the scene, the wallet is still connecting to the dApp.

-For some wallets, MetaMask for example, there're not way to force disconnect MetaMask.
+For some wallets, MetaMask for example, there're not way to force disconnect MetaMask from dApps.

-For some wallets, Walletconnect for example, we are able to force disconnect Walletconnect.
+For some wallets, Walletconnect for example, users are able to force disconnect Walletconnect from dApps.

 ### watchAsset